h3rald/pls/Pls_UserGuide.md

 ### Key Concepts

-{{p}} is based on a few intuitive abstractions that are used for its configurations, as described in the following sections.
+{{p}} is based on a few intuitive abstractions that are used for its configuration, as described in the following sections.

 #### Shell Command